Birds of Prey

 The Chattahoochee Nature Center is home to many birds of prey that have been injured and cannot be returned to the wild.

-This female arrived in November 2013 from another rehabilitation center.
+One female arrived in November 2013 from another rehabilitation center.
 She had been hit by a car in Athens GA, resulting in a severe concussion and soft tissue damage to the left wing.
 She cannot sustain flight for more than a few minutes.
+The second female arrived in February 2015 with damage to her right wing.
+After several months of rehabilitation we determined she had permanent damage to her shoulder and was unable to to be released.

 The two female Barn Owls hatched in captivity in 2008 at Great Valley Nature Center in Pennsylvania.
 Both of their parents were injured and non-releasable and happened to breed on exhibit.
 Pennsylvania does not allow the release of captive-bred raptors, so they had to find a new home.
 They arrived at Chattahoochee Nature Center in June 2009.